unicode-org/cldr/docs/ldml/tr35-personNames.md

         2. The script has the script metadata property lbLetters = YES (this can also be algorithmically derived from the LineBreak property data).
     4. Otherwise, let nativeSpaceReplacement = " " (space)
 3. If the formatter base language matches the name base language, then let spaceReplacement = nativeSpaceReplacement, otherwise let spaceReplacement = foreignSpaceReplacement.
 4. Replace all sequences of space in the resolved pattern string by the spaceReplacement.

 For the purposes of this algorithm, two base languages are said to __match__ when they identical, or if both are in {ja, zh, yue}.

 Remember that **a name in a different script** will use a different locale for formatting, as per <a href="#switch-formatting-locales">Switch the formatting locale if necessary</a>.
 For example, when formatting a name for Japanese, if the name is in the Latin script, a Latin based locale will be used to format it, such as when “Albert Einstein” appears in Latin characters on [Albert Einstein](https://ja.wikipedia.org/wiki/Albert_Einstein)

-#### 6.7.3 <a name="examples-examples" href="#spaceReplacement-examples">Examples of space replacement</a>
+#### 6.7.3 <a name="spaceReplacement-examples" href="#spaceReplacement-examples">Examples of space replacement</a>

 To illustrate how foreign space replacement works, consider the following name data.
 For illustration, the name locale is given in the maximized form: in practice, `ja` would be used instead of `ja_Jpan_JP`, and so on.: For more information, see [Likely Subtags](tr35.html#Likely_Subtags).